choogiesaur/traffic-alerts/README.md

 Tool for periodically scanning network traffic and generating alerts based on certain conditions. crontab'd shell script on vetools server will run dbtest.py every hour.
 For each alert, this tool:

-- queries the specific database view for the given alert (packet loss, route advanceable response, call duration)
+- queries the specific database view associated with the given alert (packet loss, route advanceable response, call duration)
 - calls alert function to scan the result set for given conditions
 - calls html generation function to create the alert message and html table
 - sends email to list of recipients via google SMTP.